 The City of Farmers Branch intends to match the holding periods of investment funds with liquidity needs of the City.
-In no case will the average maturity of investments of the City's operating funds exceed 18 months.
+In no case will the average maturity of investments of the City's operating funds and comingled pool exceed 24 months.
 For operating funds and commingled pools containing operating funds of the City, the maximum final stated maturity of any investment shall not exceed five years.